supragya/HLang/README.md

 * Iterative construct  - for loop(Not implementd)

 #### Sequential - General variable declarations
 Sequential general variable decalration can declare and assign values to general variables (`$var`, `$roo`), and map element names(`$rr[5]`).
 For map element declaration, the map needs to be in the maplist of `vms` or else, the declaration tries adding it.
 The assignment can be done using another variable and/or simple expressions (although expressions currently do not currently work with decimal points and negatives, they will be added).
-The expression can include varlues returned by shellechos and functioncalls in them.
+The expression can include values returned by shellechos and functioncalls in them.
 Here is an example script snippet:

     declare $rr = $val, $var = 1+2*<% mkdir hlang >, $number1, $r[90];

 A few things worth noting: the declaration is reverse (aka right to left).
 Hence, `$var` gets declared first and then `$rr`.
 Hence `$rr = $val` is valid.
-The shelleco `<% mkdir hlang >` is a random string which actually was to be sent to the shell.
+The shellecho `<% mkdir hlang >` is a string which actually was to be sent to the shell.
 This returns a return value which is plugged in here.
 This is not coupled with HelenOS BDSH at the present moment, hence a dummy executor asks in this case for a return value.
 (Presently any non zero return value is treated as 1, not the return value, needs correction there).

 #### Sequential - Map variable declarations
 A map variable can be declared either with assignments or without assignments.
 Both are as follows: